Return to the Amphibia Index

 Habits

-They live in the water, sitting with just their eyes and nostrils about the surface.
+They live in the water, sitting with just their eyes and nostrils above the surface.
 They are often among the plant life that grows out of the water near the edges of ponds and lakes.

 Diet